Azure-Samples/Application-Insights-Click-Plugin-Demo/README.md

 ### How to see the telemetry data generated?

-1. Please go to Application Insights instance in the Azure portal.
+1. Please go to Application Insights resource in the Azure portal.
-2. On the left hand side of the portal , looking for 'Logs' unders the 'Monitoring' section.
-Double-click to open 'Logs'
+2. On the left hand side of the portal , looking for 'Logs' unders the 'Monitoring' section and click to open 'Logs'.
 3. Run a simple [Kusto](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/) query to fetch the latest records from the 'customEvents' table as shown below(change the date accordingly):
 ```
 customEvents